 Once you've twisted your sausage links, let them cool in the refrigerator.
 When the sausages cool, they firm up a bit.
 Once cooled and firmed, cut between the links to make portions that are easier to handle.
 Or cut them into individual sausage links.

-Wait until the next day to cook them.
+Please wait until the next day to cook them.

 You can cook raw sausage directly.
 Sous vide cooking in a hot water bath cooks the sausage perfectly because you can keep the temperature a constant 150 degrees.
 You can grill raw sausages, but they can over-cook easily due to the high heat.
-Boiling the sausages in beer, beer poaching, imparts some nice flavor into the sausage.
-Many people are familiar with beer poached brats.
+Boiling the sausages in beer (beer poaching) imparts some nice flavor into the sausage.
+Many people are familiar with beer-poached brats.
 Beer poaching is a great way to cook them through before crisping the sausage on the grill.

 Are sausages unhealthy?